Kangana Ranaut: 2017–present: Professional expansion and commercial failures

 In 2022, Ranaut hosted the reality show Lock Upp, which streamed on ALTBalaji and MX Player to strong viewership.
 She then played a spy in the action film Dhaakad.
 It was her eighth box-office failure among her last nine films, with publications such as Bollywood Hungama and Box Office India commenting on her waning popularity.
 In 2023, she produced the black comedy film Tiku Weds Sheru, starring Nawazuddin Siddiqui and Avneet Kaur, which was panned by critics.
 She next played the title role of a dancer in the Tamil comedy horror sequel Chandramukhi 2 (2023).
 The film was panned by critics and was a major commercial failure.
 In a scathing review, Firstposts Priyanka Sundar dismissed her performance as "melodramatic".
 Ranaut next portrayed the titular Indian Air Force pilot in the drama Tejas.
 Response to her performance was varied.
 Once again, it had meagre box-office returns.

 Ranaut portrayed Indira Gandhi in her second directorial project, Emergency, about the 1977 Indian Emergency.
 Initially scheduled for release in 2024, the film failed to gain approval from the Central Board of Film Certification, and was eventually released after censorship in 2025.
 Its controversial subject matter, particularly the representation of the Sikhs, led to bans and protests in Punjab.
 Emergency was unpopular among critics and had poor financial returns.
 Journalist Coomi Kapoor, whose book The Emergency: A Personal History was a key reference for the film, sent legal notices to Ranaut and the film’s digital partner Netflix, accusing them of distorting historical facts and misrepresenting her work.

+Ranaut next starred in the hospital thriller Bharat Bhhagya Viddhaata, written and directed by Manoj Tapadia and co-starring Girija Oak and Smita Tambe.
+Based on true events, the film follows the turbulent and selfless efforts of healthcare professionals at Cama Hospital as they treated and protected patients during the 2008 Mumbai attacks.
+Ranaut's role as leading nurse Geeta is inspired by Anjali Kulthe, who helped save 20 pregnant women during the events.
+Both the film and Ranaut's performance received rave reviews.
+Shubhra Gupta from The Indian Express noted the film's humanist approach and gripping proceedings and lauded "a resurgent Kangana Ranaut reclaiming her place as one of the best actresses working today" with a restrained performance.
+Critics further appreciated the integration of Ranaut's central role within the ensemble, which gave equal emphasis to the heroism of the other characters.

-Ranaut will next reunite with R. Madhavan in an as-yet untitled physiological thriller film.
+Ranaut will next reunite with R. Madhavan in a thriller titled Circle.
+She will also star in Queen 2, a sequel to her hit film Queen.
+Both films have completed filming and the release dates have yet to be announced.